JalienR17/trivia-app/README.md

 3. Run the App
-npm run preview
+npm run dev

-This will start the app at http://localhost:3000 by default.
+This will start the app at http://localhost:**** by default.
+The link should come up in your terminal.
 Open in your browser and start playing!

 💡 Contributing